Green Bean Almondine with Bacon

 Ingredients Used:

 • Bacon – Thick-cut bacon is what I normally use.
-You can cook it in the oven (my favorite way), in the microwave, or on the stove-top.
+You can cook it in the oven (my favorite way), in the microwave, or on the stovetop.
+Salty bacon adds tons of flavor to this easy side dish.

-• Almonds – I used shaved almonds for this recipe.
-You could also chop your own.
+• Almonds – I used shaved almond slices for this recipe.
+You could also chop your own whole almonds.

 • Butter – The butter adds key flavor to these green beans.